Sunniest US Cities

 Meanwhile on the California coast, the pattern reverses.
 San Diego, another of the top-ranking US cities for sunshine, gets more sun in winter than in summer.

 The major cities included in the weather rankings represent the metropolitan areas in the United States with over one million people in 2010.
+Sunshine and cloud cover information are not available from the National Climatic Data Center for San Jose and Riverside California, so they were left out of the sunniest city ratings.

 |City||% Sunshine||Hours of Sun||Clear Days|